tldr-pages/tldr/pages/common/rbash.md

 # rbash

 > Restricted Bash shell.
-> Similar to `bash` shell with some restrictions like changing directories with `cd`, setting/unsetting of PATH, ENV variables and others.
+> Similar to the `bash` shell with some restrictions like changing directories with `cd`, setting/unsetting of PATH, ENV variables and others.

 - Start rbash: